shaunpez/shaunpezeshki.com/src/blog/post-18.md

 ## A Supporter and Builder

-He wasn’t just my father; he was a homework helper, problem solver, a chef, and builder, always there to support both me and my sister.
+He wasn't just my father; he was a homework helper, problem solver, a chef, and builder, always there to support both me and my sister.
 He had a knack for skillfully crafting things like decks, fixing household items, and constructing interiors that made our home more functional and welcoming.
 His dedication to improving our lives through these practical acts of service showed his deep love and commitment to our family’s well-being.

 Despite his illness weakening his physical strength, it never diminished his spirit.
 He persevered in fixing, building, and improving, driven by a deep desire to ensure that my mom and our family were well taken care of.
 Each project he undertook was more than just maintenance; it was his way of securing my mom's comfort and minimizing any future challenges she might face in retirement.